MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/create-flow-console.md

 ---
-title: Create a Power Automate Desktop flow | Microsoft Docs
+title: Call the console from the portal | Microsoft Docs
 description: Create a flow from the Power Automate Desktop console.
 author: olegmelnykov
 ms.service: flow